aarti9/CarND-Advanced-Lane-Lines/writeup_template.md

  I applied this distortion correction to the test image and a chessboard image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]
+![alt text][image2]

 You can notice the curvature of the chessboard on the left side is corrected.
 The test image of the road is already fine, hence we do not see any visible correction.
 But the idea is to correct in case it is required.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 The code for this step is contained in the third code cell of the IPython notebook.
-I experimented with different threshilding mechanisms like mag_threshold which gives magnitude of the gradient and abs_sobel_thresh.
+I experimented with different thresholding mechanisms like mag_threshold which gives magnitude of the gradient and abs_sobel_thresh.
 Also tried various mask filters for white and yellow line detection.
 Finally I combined white and yellow masks to get the lane as left side lane had yellow color.

 Here's an example of my output for this step.

-![alt text][threshold1]
+![alt text][image3]

-![alt text][threshold2]
+![alt text][image4]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.